alfreedom/APOS/README.md

 If all is ok, the compilation information will be shown in the terminal with usage data from the flash memory, ram and eeprom.
 <br>
 #### Add new sources to project
-Adding you own hardware drivers and libraries is very simple, only put your header file in the 'include' folder or another subfolder, and the source files in the 'src' folder os subfolder.
+Adding you own hardware drivers and libraries is very simple, only put your header file in the 'include' folder or another subfolder, and the source files in the 'src' folder or subfolder.

 The final step is uncomment and copy the lines 14 and 17 of the 'Makefile' to add your source files and include paths.